Iota-School/nonvisual_data_science/nonvisual_data_representation/sections/correlation.md

 df.number_of_reviews.corr(df.reviews_per_month)
 ```

 In the above, we use the `corr()` method on one of our columns, then pass in a second column.
+These two columns represent our two variables.

 The output, `0.5498675063773879`, suggests a moderate to strong correlation between these two variables.
 This makes intuitive sense—many reviews per month would seem to result in more total reviews.
 The variables are likely not fully correlated due to other relevant factors, such as the length of time the listing has been active.